RNI - Registering for a job or short stay

 • A consent form (This PDF file is not easy to understand with a screen reader) for the registration of a minor

 • An official document of the child in which you are mentioned as a parent.
-For example, an international birth certificate
+Not a copy, but the original.
+For example, an original international birth certificate

 • This document must be written in Dutch, English, French of German.
 Or translated into Dutch by an official interpretor/translator;